Do you know how to get more engagement using Instagram?

 - @caratlane: We’re Obsessed with Making Beautiful Jewelry Accessible #CaratLane

 Use this space to feature a call to action, branded hashtags, and website links.
 Adding a link to your product page is essential, especially when most of your traffic comes from mobile devices.
 It becomes easy for your followers to visit your website and buy your products.
+If you don’t know it yet, this is a sure-shot way how to increase Instagram reach.

 After that, enable notifications so you can see when people share or comment on your photos.
 This will allow you to engage with them more quickly.
 To enable notifications, go to options and then push notification settings.
 Select from everyone for every category.